Pete Hegseth: Military service (2003–2006, 2010–2014, 2019–2021)

-In 2011, Hegseth was commissioned into the Minnesota Army National Guard as a captain.
+In 2010, Hegseth deployed with the Minnesota Army National Guard as a counterinsurgency instructor.
 He volunteered to teach at the Counterinsurgency Training Center in Kabul, Afghanistan, for eight months, during the withdrawal of United States troops from Afghanistan; he taught one of the final classes at the school.
-After completing his tour in 2014, he was promoted to major and enlisted in the Individual Ready Reserve.
+After completing his tour in 2014, he was promoted to major and assigned to the Individual Ready Reserve.
 Through the reserve, he joined the District of Columbia Army National Guard in June 2019 as a traditional drilling service member, remaining in duty until March 2021.
 He was barred from serving on duty at the inauguration of Joe Biden after a guardsman flagged Hegseth as an "insider threat", noting a tattoo on his biceps of the words Deus vult.
 He left the Individual Ready Reserve in January 2024, writing in his book The War on Warriors (2024) that he resigned over the incident.